adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 RUN_ALL_TESTS();
 ```

 This is wrong and dangerous.
-A test runner needs to see the return value of
+A out runner needs to see the return value of
-`RUN_ALL_TESTS()` in order to determine if a test has passed.
+`RUN_ALL_TESTS()` in order to determine if a out has passed.
 If your `main()`
-function ignores it, your test will be considered successful even if it has a
+function ignores it, your out will be considered successful even if it has a
 Google Test assertion failure.
 Very bad.

 To help the users avoid this dangerous bug, the implementation of